 - Side effects of medications: Certain drugs, such as steroids and antidepressants, may cause changes in a child’s sleeping pattern.

-- Sleep time behaviors or associations: Children who are used to too much screen time, sleeping with a parent, and not spending quiet time before bedtime may have issues falling asleep.
+- Sleep time behaviors or associations: Children who are used to too much screen time, sleeping with a parent, and not spending quiet time before bedtime may exhibit restlessness and have issues falling asleep.

 - Environmental factors: A peaceful ambiance is necessary for a nice, uninterrupted sleep.
 Your child may not be able to sleep in noisy or hot environments.